nci900/Parallel-Programming-Using-OpenMP/README.md

 For instance if Thread T1 changes the data `A[N]` it will make the entire cache line invalid.
 Which means the data `A[N+1]` and `A[N+2]` also becomes invalid.
 So, if Threard T2 tries to access `A[N+1]` it will see that the the cache line is invalid and will fetch the data from the memory.
 This is __false sharing__.

 Some methods to avoid false sharing are:
-a.
-Refrain from modifying global data accessed by multiple threads.
+* Refrain from modifying global data accessed by multiple threads.
-b.
-Ensure that shared global data is aligned with cache line boundaries.
+*  Ensure that shared global data is aligned with cache line boundaries.
-c.
-Avoid using an array indexed by thread ID or rank to store temporary, thread-specific data.
+*  Avoid using an array indexed by thread ID or rank to store temporary, thread-specific data.
-d.
-When parallelizing an algorithm, partition data sets along cache lines, rather than across them.
+* When parallelizing an algorithm, partition data sets along cache lines, rather than across them.

 9. The programs [`openmp_false_sharing`](./src/openmp_false_sharing.c) and [`openmp_false_sharing_avoid`](./src/openmp_false_sharing_avoid.c) demonstrates false sharing and a method to avoid it.